 A 15-minute laugh burns 10-40 calories.
 Okay, so that’s not as much as an hour of spinning might get you.
 But how consistently are you spinning?
 Or running?
 Or swimming?
 Or shaking those hips at Zumba?!

 15 minutes of laughter doesn’t require any coordination.
 Or a membership fee.
 You don’t have to leave the comfort of your home.
 Or your room.
 Or your chair.
 (You can do it in a house.
 You can do it with a mouse.
 You can do it in a boat.
 You can do it with a goat.
 You can do it here or there.
-You can do it...
+You can do it anywhere!)

 Everywhere I look, there is some reminder of the election.
 (There's a job I won't be signing up for!)
-But then it struck me-sometimes, being a nurse is like being President.
+But then it struck me sometimes, being a nurse is like being President.

-No. Air Force One won't be stopping by this morning to bring you into work.
+No. Air Force One won't be stopping by this morning to bring you to work.
 The odds are that you don't have a detachment of Secret Service personnel guarding you around the clock.
 There isn't a brass band that plays "Hail to the Chief" every time you walk in the room (but wouldn't that be cool?).

 However, there are some similarities.
 For one, as a nurse, you are almost guaranteed to share this experience with the President: something will go wrong when you least expect it.

 The event was Fortune's Most Powerful Women summit and President Obama began his address.
-And then-THUD!
-The Presidential Seal on the front of the lectern fell off-and hit the floor!
+And then THUD!
+The Presidential Seal on the front of the lectern fell off and hit the floor!

 "Oh, goodness," he said.
 "That's all right."
 There, with the eyes of the world upon him, President Obama smiled and said, "All of you know who I am."

 A bunch of guys are playing football in a park.
 The ball is hiked.
 The quarterback steps back to throw.
 The receiver—an old woman!—shuffles down the field.
 Ninety-year-old comedic actress Betty White nearly catches the ball, but suddenly she’s brutally tackled.
 One of her teammates teases, “Hey man, you’re playing like Betty White out there!”
 She’s given a Snickers Bar, which transforms her back into his proper male form.
-The tag line: “You’re not you when you’re hungry.”
+The tagline: “You’re not you when you’re hungry.”

 It became one of the most talked-about commercials in Super Bowl history.